Rodrigo Bentancur: Tottenham Hotspur

 On 31 January 2022, Bentancur joined Premier League club Tottenham Hotspur for an undisclosed fee.
-Bentancur made his debut for Spurs on 5 February in the FA Cup match against Brighton & Hove Albion, coming on a substitute in match that finished in a 3–1 win.
+Bentancur made his debut for Spurs on 5 February in the FA Cup match against Brighton & Hove Albion, coming on as a substitute in the match that finished in a 3–1 win.
 He made his Premier League debut nine days later, coming on as a substitute for Pierre-Emile Højbjerg in a 2–3 loss against Southampton.

 On 18 September 2022, Bentancur scored his first goal for the club in a Premier League game against Leicester City, the third goal in a 6–2 victory at the Tottenham Hotspur Stadium.
 Later on in the season, Bentancur scored his first UEFA Champions League goal in a group stage match – an equaliser against Sporting CP.
 The match ended 1–1.
 He continued his goal-scoring form in Spurs' league fixture three days later, coming off the bench to score an injury-time winner against AFC Bournemouth, completing a 3–2 comeback after they had gone 2–0 down.
 Two weeks later he registered his first brace in the Premier League, with two late goals against Leeds United to secure a 4–3 victory for Spurs.